Hakan Kutlu

-Hakan Kutlu (born 14 January 1972) is a Turkish football manager and former player.
+Hakan Kutlu (born 14 January 1972) is a Turkish football manager and former player who is the manager of Vanspor.
 As a player, he played as a central defender and was a long time captain of Ankaragücü.

 He is one of the one-club men in Turkey.
-Kutlu retired as a player in August 2007 after spelling 28 consecutive years for the club from the youth team on and he started working as a sportive director at the same club.
+Kutlu retired as a player in August 2007 after spending 28 consecutive years at the club, starting from the youth team.
+He then began working as the club's sports director.

 Kutlu returned to Mersin IY on 6 January 2016 but was in the club lesser than 24 hours, before he left the job again.